a-paxton/dual-conversation-constraints/README.md

-# High- and Low-Level Constraints on Synchrony during Conversation: Code for Paxton & Dale (*accepted*, *Frontiers in Psychology*)
+# High- and Low-Level Constraints on Synchrony during Conversation: Code for Paxton & Dale (*in press*, *Frontiers in Psychology*)

-This repo contains the code for the analyses presented in our manuscript, "Interpersonal movement synchrony responds to high- and low-level conversational constraints" (Paxton & Dale, *accepted*, *Frontiers in Psychology*).
+This repo contains the code for the analyses presented in our manuscript, "Interpersonal movement synchrony responds to high- and low-level conversational constraints" (Paxton & Dale, *in press*, *Frontiers in Psychology*).

 ## Overview